firebase/firebase-tools-ui/README.md

 This will run the emulators for your project.<br />

-Run the Emulator Suite UI from the firebase-tools-ui folder:
+In another terminal, run the Emulator Suite UI from the firebase-tools-ui folder: (note that `<project-id>` must be replaced with the matching project id of your project.)

 ```
 cd firebase-tools-ui/